 It is not the experience but instead the drive for change that turns miniature successes into achievable contentment (in life, self and our own personal version of the human experience.)

-In my short time on this earth I have had a great deal of experiences both positive and negative.
-No experience however can compare to that of opening your eyes to the bright stark white lights of a hospital room, family around me, tears streaming from all.
+In my short time on this earth, I have had many experiences both positive and negative.
+No experience, however, can compare to that of opening your eyes to the bright stark white lights of a hospital room, family around me, tears streaming from all.

 Today marks the anniversary of the day I could have lost my life, one year ago.

 The astounding changes that have come to form my new life are nothing short of unbelievable.

 Through the tremendous support of my close family, my amazing team of doctors and more recently the newly formed friendships of some awe-inspiring individuals.